Banner Image

 Why Network Monitoring Matters

 Hybrid work and cloud adoption have made networks more distributed and harder to track.
 A typical enterprise now manages multiple branch offices, home user VPN connections, SaaS applications like Microsoft 365 and Salesforce, and public cloud infrastructure in AWS or Azure.
+Each of these components generates its own operational data.
+Without centralized monitoring, teams waste hours cross referencing logs from different tools.

 The shortage of networking staff adds pressure.
-A 2024 IDC survey found that 52 percent of network leaders reported their teams lacked the bandwidth to proactively manage network health, spending most of their time fighting fires.
+A 2024 survey from IDC found that 52 percent of network leaders reported their teams lacked the bandwidth to proactively manage network health, spending most of their time fighting fires.
 Network monitoring tools reduce that reactive workload by automating alerting, providing root cause analysis, and offering historical performance data for troubleshooting.

 How Network Monitoring Works